chrischow/wordle_solver/README.md

 ## Executive Summary - TL;DR
 This post attempts to address the abovementioned issues.
 The aims and key insights from this post are listed here.

-First, we show that what seed words are "best" depends on the other components of a Wordle strategy:
+First, we showed that the "best" seed words depended on the other components of a Wordle strategy:

-- The other components of a Wordle strategy are the **ranking algorithm** and the **decision rules for prioritising between solving and info collection**.
+- The other components of a Wordle strategy were the **ranking algorithm** and the **decision rules for prioritising between solving and info collection**.
-- The ranking algorithm heavily influences Wordle performance.
+- The ranking algorithm heavily influenced Wordle performance.
-- The chosen **metric** also determines what is best, and therefore, what words are best.
+- The chosen **metric** also determined what best meant, and therefore, what words were best.

-Second, we introduce several metrics to measure performance and define what "best" is.
+Second, we introduced several metrics to measure performance and define what "best" was.
 These were:
 - Average number of steps taken to reach a solution
 - Solution success rate
 - The proportion of challenges solved within 3 steps or less